-No matter how well you prepare the groundwork such as tightly packing the layers of gravel and sand, this does not guarantee that weeds will not grow.
+No matter how well you prepare the groundwork such as tightly packing the layers of gravel and sand, there is no guarantee in keeping weeds out of pavers.

 Seeds of weeds also float in the air, and when they settle in between the slits, with the moisture and humidity, the weeds will start growing all over your patio.

 At that point, the solution to permanently remove the weeds is to reinstall the entire paver patio.
 This is something you do not look forward to doing every three to four years.

 Paving stones are also prone to moss.
 Aside from being unsightly, growing moss makes it harder to clean and maintain.
 Moss and other growth between patio pavers can also be a cause of accidents as they make your paver patio slippery.